 Below you will find information about convergence, including convergence insufficiency, and activities to improve convergence skills.
 These activities can be used by occupational therapists in treatment as indicated by vision screening and based on the individual needs of the child as determined by assessment.
+The fact is that visual convergence skills impact reading, writing, and so many aspects of functioning.
+We have more information on this in our resource, how convergence insufficiency impacts reading skills.
+Having a few visual convergence activities on hand to support these needs is key.

 Activities to Improve Convergence Skills